mossicrue/rancher-bible/rancher-certs-lv1/week4/03-monitor-logging/04b-alerts-lab-240.md

 - Click on the "Tools" dropdown menu on top and select the "Alert" entry

-- Click on kebab menu and sleect "Edit" on the "A set of alerts for workload, pod, container" group
+- Click on "3 dots" menu and sleect "Edit" on the "A set of alerts for workload, pod, container" group

 - Configure the notifier at the bottom and click on "Save"